mkopsho/stwrdshp/README.md

 ```
 rake db:load
 ```
-This make take a few seconds as it's creating a new `Park` record for every national park in the United States.
+This will take a few seconds as it's creating a new `Park` record for every national park in the United States.

 Now we can start the server:
 ```